-MASTER OF BUSINESS ADMINISTRATION DEGREE (ACBSP ACCREDITED)
+MASTER OF BUSINESS ADMINISTRATION DEGREE (ACBSP ACCREDITED) MBA MBA IN ACCOUNTING MBA IN HEALTH SERVICES ADMINISTRATION MBA IN GLOBAL MBA MBA IN MANAGEMENT MBA IN MARKETING MBA IN TECHNOLOGY MANAGEMENT

-MBA

-MBA IN ACCOUNTING

-MBA IN HEALTH SERVICES ADMINISTRATION

-MBA IN GLOBAL MBA

-MBA IN MANAGEMENT

-MBA IN MARKETING

-MBA IN TECHNOLOGY MANAGEMENT

-Keiser University's Master of Business Administration offers an intensive graduate program that educates students in theories and practices of the modern business world.
+Keiser University's Master of Business Administration (MBA) offers an intensive graduate program that educates students in theories and practices of the modern business world.
 The MBA program fosters independent learning and enables students to contribute intellectually to the business profession.
-Students have the option of just the MBA or to extend the core MBA program by taking credits in one of six advanced areas of study: Accounting, Health Services Administration, International Business, Management, Marketing, or Technology Management.
-In addition, all MBA students complete general coursework in valuable areas such as accounting, finance, management, marketing, operations and strategy.
-Graduates critically analyze and solve business problems through strong analysis of data and integration of a wide range of business accumen.
+Students have the option of a general MBA or to extend the core to a specialized MBA program by taking credits in one of six areas of advanced study: Accounting, Health Services Administration, Global Business, Management, Technology Management, or Marketing.
+In addition, graduates critically analyze and solve business problems through the use of data analysis and the integration of a wide range of business acumen.